 Are you finding it difficult getting a personal loan because of your low salary?
 You can now enjoy the benefits of a personal loan with MoneyTap’s personal line of credit.

 Getting a loan or a credit card is easier for high salaried individuals as their repayment capacity is good because of their high income.
-Banks and financial institutions usually target high-income groups with attractive offers of a personal loan or a credit card.
-The banks determine the repayment capacity of an individual by doing this simple math:
+Banks and financial institutions usually target high-income groups with attractive offers of an instant cash loan or a credit card.
+The banks determine the ability of an individual to repay the loan amount by doing this simple math:

 If the salary of an individual is ₹ 25,000 a month, 55% of the income can be spent on repaying the monthly instalments, the rest can be used for monthly expenses.